edoreld/hesa-campaign/README.md

  - Shove is a bonus action

  ## Roleplaying
  - Inspiration will given for players who play according to their traits, bonds, flaws and ideals.
-If you have inspiration, you can expend it when you make an attack roll, saving throw, or ability check.
-Spending your inspiration gives you advantage on that roll.
-You can only have one inspiration at a time.
+    * If you have inspiration, you can expend it when you make an attack roll, saving throw, or ability check to gain advantage on that roll.
+    * You can only have one inspiration at a time.
 [How do I know if I have inspiration (Foundry)?](https://github.com/edoreld/hesa-campaign/blob/main/pics/inspiration-foundry.png)
  - You can use your Strength modifier instead of your Charisma modifier when making Intimidation checks

 ## Other